akruszewski/gibl/manuscript/chapter3.md

 This file will contain common procedures that will be used by other components.

-Now we have this procedure that returns true if the predicate satisfies all members of the list:
+A procedure that we will use often is `true-for-all?` that returns true if a predicate satisfies all members of the list, and false otherwise:

 ```racket
 (define (true-for-all? pred list)